School-to-Farm Programs and Field TripsEducation

 We are grateful to have a working relationship with Harwood Union Middle and High School.
 With Living Tree Alliance being adjacent to the school through the woods, we are able to host regular educational classes and apprenticeships with the students and teachers.
-We also work with the community at large to grow produce for the cafeteria.
+We also work with the community at large to grow produce for the Mad River Food Pantry.
 This is an exciting connection that we intend to foster for the long term.

-We are currently scheduling farm camps for the summer of 2020.
-For more information reach out to email@example.com
+We are currently scheduling visits to the farm for the spring and summer of 2024.

 Available School Field Trips